DO NOT WORRY

 - If everyone else is going to do something, take the time to think before you decide to do it.

 - Learn from your all of your mistakes.

-1. Acknowledge What You Fear And Present it to God.
+1. Acknowledge What You Fear

 - Get clear about what distresses you.
 Is this a real situation or a “what if” situation?
 Is the problem solvable or unsolvable?
 What about this situation do you have control over and what don’t you control?
 Get all of this out on the table with God through prayer.

 - Use a prayer journal.
 As we write our fears on paper, we gain perspective.
 Record insights God reveals and actions you can take.
 Patterns will emerge, and solutions will appear.
 Your journal will prove a useful tool as you constructively work through your stressful situations.

 - Put aside a limited amount of time to bring your anxious thoughts to God.
 If you worry a lot.
 Plan one or two times a day time for you and God to reflect your problems together.
 When the thought comes up at other occasions re-schedule them until your designated appointment.

 2. Change Your Attitude to One of Gratitude.

 - Gratitude shifts our focus.
 When we worry we focus on everything that is or could be wrong.
 When we are thankful, we shift our focus to everything that is or could be right.
 What about your situation can you be thankful for?
 If nothing else, I can thank God he works through all circumstances for my good. (see Romans 8:28).